 Ecclesiastes 3:11 ESV “. . .
 Also, he has put eternity into man’s heart, “

-For me, that need to seek God manifests as a gaping emptiness, a feeling of never belonging nor being truly loved.
+For me, that need manifests as a gaping emptiness, a feeling of never belonging nor being truly loved.

 I tried filling that emptiness with books, food, diets, friends, exercise, cigarettes, boys, drinking, marriages, children.
 Anything to distract me from the painful, empty void.

-Always the hunger pangs for more of . . . something would return.
-I would think, ‘well, that wasn’t what I really needed’ and race towards the next fix.
+Always the hunger pangs for more would return, and I would race towards the next fix.